W-4 Withholding Calculator 2026

 The W-4 Employee’s Withholding Certificate is the IRS form you complete when starting a new job or when your tax situation changes.
 It tells your employer how much federal income tax to subtract from each paycheck.
 Getting this right means no surprises at tax time.

 Federal income tax is a pay-as-you-go system.
 Rather than writing one check to the IRS in April, the government requires most employees to pay throughout the year via payroll withholding.
-If your employer withholds too little, you owe the shortfall when you file — and you may owe a penalty if the gap is large enough.
-Too much withheld, and you get a refund in the spring, but you've effectively loaned the government your money interest-free all year.
+If your employer withholds too little, you owe the shortfall when you file — and the IRS may add an underpayment penalty if you owe more than $1,000 or if your total payments fell short of either 90% of the current year’s tax liability or 100% of last year’s.
+Withhold too much, and you get a refund in the spring — but you’ve effectively loaned the government your money interest-free all year.
+The IRS reports that roughly three out of four filers receive a refund, averaging just over $3,000 in recent years; that’s a lot of money sitting at the Treasury when it could have been earning 4%+ in your own savings account.

 Formula & Methodology